 How much is the Parenting Payment Partnered rate in 2026?

 From 20 March 2026, the maximum Parenting Payment Partnered rate is approximately $831.00 per fortnight per eligible parent, which aligns with the JobSeeker principal-carer rate of $816.90 plus the Energy Supplement of $14.10.
-Only one parent per couple is typically paid PPP at a time — the other parent is assessed through the partner income test.
+Only one parent per couple is typically paid PPP at a time.

 What is the difference between the PPS and PPP income tests?

 PPS uses a single-band pension-style taper: income above the free area of $231.40 per fortnight (plus $24.60 for each extra dependent child) reduces the payment by 40 cents for every dollar.
 PPP uses the two-band allowance-style taper shared with JobSeeker: 50c/$1 between $150 and $256 per fortnight, then 60c/$1 above $256.
-PPP also applies a partner income test — partner income above $1,124 per fortnight reduces payment by 60c/$1.
+PPP also applies a partner income test.

 Are there assets limits?